 Instead of counting down your prison time waiting for your release, you are going to watch the time fly by wondering where it went.
 Once you get out of prison, you are going to wish for longer days, not shorter ones!

-Prison time is a precious resource that is undervalued in prison.
-You need to starting thinking about how you are going to be successful outside of prison well before you step foot outside the gate.
+Prison time is a precious resource that is undervalued.
+You need to start thinking about how you are going to be successful after prison well before you step foot outside the gate.
 Your full-time job during your prison time should be to prepare yourself for a successful release.

 - Reading books about the jobs you are interested in